kruizer23/hotframefx/docs/getting_started.md

 With the *Mouse Buttons* checkbox, you can enable a feature that prevents the corner and edge actions to trigger, in case one of the mouse buttons is currently pressed.

+With the *System Tray* checkbox, you can set a preference to always hide the application icon from the system tray.
+In essence, this runs the application completely in the background.
+When the application icon is hidden from the system tray, you can reopen the application by selecting the **HotFrameFx** shortcut from your start menu.

 ## User settings

 When you start and exit **HotFrameFx**, it automatically loads and saves your configuration in a user settings file called `HotFrameFx.cfg`, located in directory: